-If you want a life insurance policy to secure your family’s wellbeing, term life insurance may be a better option.
+If you want a life insurance policy to secure your family’s wellbeing, a term life insurance policy coverage may be a better option.
 It’s affordable and provides coverage for a set number of years.
 The money you save on insurance premiums by signing up for term life insurance can be invested according to your risk tolerance.

-Generally speaking, whole life insurance is five to ten times costlier than a comparable term life policy.
+Generally speaking, a whole life insurance policy is five to ten times costlier than a comparable term life policy.
 Even though you can access some of the premium you have paid, term life insurance is likely to offer you a better bang for your buck.

-The rate of return for whole life policies is lower than other traditional investment vehicles, and its fees much higher.
+The rate of return for whole life insurance policies is lower than other traditional investment vehicles, and its fees much higher.
 For this reason, using such a policy as your primary investment vehicle is not a smart move.
 However, if you’re a high-net-worth individual and have maxed out other investment options, whole life insurance could make sense for you.

 How can I access my whole life insurance policy’s investment gains?